Nekmo/dirhunt/docs/usage.rst

       --not-follow-subdomains         The subdomains will be ignored
       --exclude-sources TEXT          Exclude source engines.
 Possible options: robots, virustotal
+      -p, --proxies TEXT              Set one or more proxies to alternate between them
+      -d, --delay FLOAT               Delay between requests to avoid bans by the server
       --not-allow-redirects           Redirectors will not be followed
       --version
       --help                          Show this message and exit.